esikm/Pillow/docs/reference/open_files.rst

 .. _file-handling:

-File Handling in Pillow
+File Handling in Pillow2
 =======================

-When opening a file as an image, Pillow requires a filename, pathlib.Path object, or a file-like object.
-Pillow uses the filename or Path to open a file, so for the rest of this article, they will all be treated as a file-like object.
+When opening a file as an image, Pillow2 requires a filename, pathlib.Path object, or a file-like object.
+Pillow2 uses the filename or Path to open a file, so for the rest of this article, they will all be treated as a file-like object.